 Melanomas are more likely to spread than squamous cell carcinomas.

 All or part of the vulva is surgically removed (a procedure called vulvectomy).
 Nearby lymph nodes are usually also removed.
-But sometimes doctors can instead do a sentinel lymph node dissection (removal of the first lymph node that would be affected by the cancer).
+But sometimes doctors can instead do a sentinel lymph node What Is a Sentinel Lymph Node? dissection (removal of the first lymph node that would be affected by the cancer).
 Because basal cell carcinoma of the vulva does not tend to spread (metastasize) to distant sites, surgery usually involves removing only the cancer.
 The whole vulva is removed only if basal cell carcinoma is extensive.

 To identify sentinel lymph nodes, doctors inject a blue or green dye and/or a radioactive substance into the vulva around the tumor.
 These substances map the pathway from the vulva to the first lymph node (or nodes) in the pelvis.
 During surgery, doctors then check for lymph nodes that look blue or green or that give off a radioactive signal (detected by a handheld device).
 Doctors remove this lymph node and send it to a laboratory to be checked for cancer.
 If it is cancer-free, no other lymph nodes need to be removed (unless they look abnormal).
 For early-stage cancers, such treatment is usually all that is needed.
 Doctors may remove a sentinel lymph nodes on one or both sides of the vulva, depending on the size of the tumor.